ArkEcosystemArchive/docs-legacy/docs/faq/bounties.md

 - General Bug Fixes
 - Implement new features
 - Improve documentation
-- create something new for ARK.
+- create something new for Ark.

 ## Pull requests